255 MAIN STREET ACTON, MA 01720

-If you clench or grind your teeth in stressful situations or during sleep, you may have bruxism, another term used to describe teeth grinding.
+If you clench or grind your teeth in stressful situations or during sleep, you may have bruxism.
 This dental concern is characterized by teeth clenching and grinding that puts pressure on the teeth.
-Over time, bruxism can damage the tooth structure and patients will need restorative treatments.
+Over time, bruxism can damage the tooth structure, and patients will need restorative treatments.
 Dr. Ratti Handa offers treatment for teeth grinding in Acton, MA.
 Dr. Handa and her team are dedicated to giving patients high-quality, advanced dental solutions.

 If any of these symptoms sound familiar to you, call 978.212.3783.
 Patients who have crooked teeth, a misaligned bite, or suffer from frequent stress or anxiety are more prone to this condition.
-There are also more serious consequences of untreated bruxism.
-Tooth enamel can become weaker over time with increased tension and can become damaged or worn down.
+There are also more severe consequences of untreated bruxism.
+Tooth enamel can weaken with increased tension and become damaged or worn down over time.

 Treatment for Teeth Grinding in Acton, MA

 Dr. Handa provides oral appliance therapy to patients with bruxism.
-Oral appliances take the pressure off of the jaw and help teeth become properly aligned.
-Most importantly, this mouth guard-like appliance stops teeth from clenching and grinding together.
+Oral appliances take the pressure off the jaw and help teeth become appropriately aligned.
+Most importantly, this mouth-guard-like appliance stops teeth from clenching and grinding together.
 They protect teeth to prevent further wear and tear.

 This treatment can be worn overnight or during anxiety-inducing situations.
-If teeth are worn down too much, or are damaged from bruxism, Dr. Handa can provide restorative treatment such as dental implants, crowns, or dentures.
+Dr. Handa can provide restorative treatment if teeth are worn down too much or are damaged from bruxism.
+Treatments like dental implants, crowns, or even dentures benefit patients with worn or lost teeth.

 Teeth Grinding FAQs